halsabbah10/ml-email-classifier/README.md

 The backend will:
 - Connect to MySQL
 - Create tables automatically
-- Train the ML model (first run only)
+- Load the pre-trained ML model
 - Start serving on http://localhost:8002

 #### Step 3: Frontend Setup